Goldman Sachs cuts staff in annual review process

 Goldman is known to create such lists early in the year and send at-risk employees a signal through low bonuses that are handed out in February.
 Those who do not get the hint are let go in mid-to-late March.

-While Goldman's cuts are far from unusual on Wall Street, sources familiar with Goldman's trading business say, bank management has been issuing aggressive revenue targets that have been difficult to meet, particularly with fewer traders, weak trading volumes and low morale.
+While Goldman's cuts are part of an annual Wall Street ritual, sources familiar with Goldman's trading business say.
+Bank management has been issuing aggressive revenue targets that have been difficult to meet, particularly with fewer traders, weak trading volumes and low morale.

 One equities trading division at Goldman met revenue targets last year but was still required to cut 10 percent of its staff and reduce bonuses by 25 percent to meet cost targets, according to a source familiar with the desk.
 The business was required to do even more cutting in recent weeks amid weak trading volumes, even as performance targets have risen.